-Medical devices must obtain a CE mark to be marketed in the European Union.
-French law implements the essential requirements and conformity assessment procedures set out in the relevant EU Directives.
-Depending on the risk class of the medical device, these procedures require either a self-assessment by the manufacturer or the assessment by a notified body appointed by an EU Member State (in France, the ANSM designates French notified bodies such as GMED).
-Consequently, the ANSM is not involved in conformity assessments for medical devices, but companies19 manufacturing or marketing Class I or custom-made medical devices must register with the ANSM.20 The putting into service in France of Class IIa, IIb, III and active implantable medical devices must also be communicated to the ANSM,21 which publishes a list of these devices on its website.22 vi Regulatory incentives
+Medical devices must obtain a CE conformity mark to be marketed in the EU.
+Depending on the risk class of the medical device, the conformity assessment procedures set forth by Regulation (EU) 2017/745 require either a self-assessment by the manufacturer or the assessment by a notified body appointed by an EU Member State (in France, the ANSM designates French notified bodies such as GMED).
+Consequently, the ANSM is not involved in conformity assessments for medical devices, but companies25 manufacturing or marketing Class I or custom-made medical devices must register with the ANSM.26 The putting into service in France of Class IIa, IIb, III and active implantable medical devices must also be communicated to the ANSM,27 which publishes a list of these devices on its website.28